plone/documentation/adapt-and-extend/theming/resources.rst

 If you try to use a JavaScript file that has a `define` call with a bundle, you'll get the previously mentioned error.
 Make sure to use a JavaScript file with a 'require' call to include all your `define` resources.

-This is how requirejs works and is normal behavior; however, any novice will likely come around to noticing this when working with AMD JavaScript.
+This is how RequireJS works and is normal behavior; however, any novice will likely come around to noticing this when working with AMD JavaScript.
 With Plone, it's one additional caveat you'll need to be aware of when working with the Resource Registry.

-Including non-requirejs scripts with Plone
+Including non-RequireJS scripts with Plone
 ------------------------------------------

-If you have scripts that cannot be updated to use requirejs, it may be possible to include both.
+If you have scripts that cannot be updated to use RequireJS, it may be possible to include both.

 After the Plone scripts, you can unset the require and define variables which should allow your scripts to run normally.